-Sign up on Substack to get the Week in Impact email directly to your inbox.
+Sign up to get the Week in Impact email directly to your inbox.

 🗽 The Biden administration has unveiled a strategy to “measure, disclose, manage and mitigate the [financial and economic] systemic risks climate change poses.”
 Congressional opposition, however, could undermine the US’s role at COP26.